ravvvz/printf/README.md

 ## Usage

-To use the _printf function, simply include the "main.h" header file in our C code and call the function with the desired arguments.
+To use the _printf function, simply include the "main.h" header file in your C code and call the function with the desired arguments.
 Here's an example:

 ```c